cms-tamu/MuAl_ME13/alignment_layer_ntuple/README.md

 ``` bash
 tar xzf MuonFilter_2012_MEp_1_3_17_MC_TEST_20140528235539_layer_plots.tgz
 ```
-prouces a folder called `layer_plots/` which can then be copied to a web area and browsed using the directory and index PHP pages.
+produces a folder called `layer_plots/` which can then be copied to a web area and browsed using the directory and index PHP pages.